USD to ZAR Forecast 2026, 2027, 2028, 2029, 2030 –XS

 The US Federal Reserve Interest Rate Path

-The USD/ZAR pair trades near 18.80, reflecting mild US Dollar strength as the DXY Index remains elevated.
+The USD/ZAR pair trades near 18.80, reflecting mild US Dollar strength amid an elevated DXY Index.
 Upcoming US macro data, CPI, PCE, and jobs reports, will be the primary drivers globally.
-Strong US economic figures could maintain Fed hawkishness, sustaining pressure on the ZAR.
+Strong US economic figures could sustain the Fed's hawkish stance, further pressuring the ZAR.

 The South African Reserve Bank (SARB) Response